mellonpass/server/README.md

 - GraphQL server is accessible via `http://localhost:8000/graphql`.
 - Django admin is accessible via `http://localhost:8000/admin`.
-    - See `.django.env` file for a test admin user and test user credentials.
+    - See `docker-compose.yml` file for a test admin user and test user credentials.
-- RabbitMQ admin is accessible via `http://localhost:15672/admin`.
-    - Username and password is: `rabbit`.

 # Development